benshi34/q-knowledge-transfer/README.md

 # Quantifying Knowledge Transfer in AI

-This repository contains the user interface code for the paper: "When Models Know More Than They Can Explain: Quantifying Knowledge Transfer in Human-AI Collaboration." by Quan Shi, Carlos E. Jimenez, Shunyu Yao, Nick Haber, Diyi Yang, and Karthik Narasimhan.
+This repository contains the user interface, datasets, (filtered) interaction trajectories, and analysis code for the paper: "When Models Know More Than They Can Explain: Quantifying Knowledge Transfer in Human-AI Collaboration." by Quan Shi, Carlos E. Jimenez, Shunyu Yao, Nick Haber, Diyi Yang, and Karthik Narasimhan.

 For a preview, navigate to [https://codeht.vercel.app](https://codeht.vercel.app).